opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package_using_with_NDK.rst

         cd <root folder of the project>/

-   .. note:: Alternatively you can go to the folder :file:`jni` of Android project but samples from OpenCV binary package are configured for building from project root level (because of relative path to the OpenCV library).
+   .. note:: Alternatively you can go to the :file:`jni` folder of Android project.
+But samples from OpenCV binary package are configured for building from the project root level (because of relative path to the OpenCV library).

 #.
 Run the following command